charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

     - ...
 - Firebase
   - Load code that allows me to log in
+  - The URL of your application running on the Firebase servers.
+Not a local copy, a copy running in the Firebase cloud.
+(We also have Firebase code running on EC2, but that is a different part of the assignment.)
 - Tests
   - Read the tests section above and make sure you meet the requirements